 Without the truth, there can be no justice.
-For this reason, crimes of perjury might come with serious penalties and punishments.
+For this reason, crimes of perjury come with serious penalties and punishments.
 As a practical matter, however, the system often turns a blind eye to false statements even when they are made under oath because of the difficulties with prosecuting these crimes.

 Many law enforcement agencies, including the Tampa Police Department, require that a citizen sign an acknowledgment that they have read the excerpts from Florida Statute Section 837 and understand that to make false statements in an official proceeding is a criminal act punishable as provided by Florida Statutes before they can file a citizen’s complaint with the Internal Affairs Bureau.

 The way that a crime for perjury is charged depends on whether or not it occurred during an official proceeding.
 Perjury, when it does not occur in an official proceeding, can be charged under Florida Statute § 837.012.
-When the perjury does occur in an official proceeding the charge is brought under §837.02.
+When perjury does occur in an official proceeding the charge is brought under §837.02.

 Florida Statute Section 837.02 criminalizes making a false statement, which is not believed to be true by the person making the statement, under oath in an official proceeding in regard to any material matter.

 Attorney for Perjury Crimes in the Tampa Bay Area

-We represent clients charged with perjury under Florida Statute §837.02 for statements made during an official proceeding and under § 837.012 when the statement was not made at an official proceeding.
+We represent clients charged with perjury under Florida Statute §837.02 for statements made during an official proceeding and under § 837.012 when the statement was not made during an official proceeding.

 Let us put our experience to work for you.
 Contact us today to speak with an attorney about the facts of your case.